tttppp/ragl/rules.md

 5.1.1 Streamers should add a minimum of 90 seconds delay to their streams when covering a league match, unless both players explicitly state their wish to disregard this rule.

-5.1.2 Streamers who do not participate in the league but wish to cover a league match on a dedicated RAGL game server, should provide their forum accounts, so that they are whitelisted on these servers.
+5.1.2 Streamers who do not participate in the league but are officially recognised will receive the RAGL server password upon request.

 ## 5.2 Prize pool contributions

 5.2.1 Personal email account, OpenRA.RAGL@gmail.com, is connected via PayPal to host the prize pool contributions.
 Any person willing to contribute is to send a payment through PayPal to this email address.
 Name or a request to remain anonymous is to be stated in ‘Write a note’ section, as well as a request to a specific league contribution or a prize.

-5.2.2 PayPal contributions are converted into Dollars ($), if you send money in your local currency the prizepool host will cover the conversion fees.
+5.2.2 PayPal contributions are converted into Dollars ($), if you send money in your local currency the prize pool host will cover the conversion fees.

-5.2.3 Current Season 9 prize pool: TBA
+5.2.3 Current Season 10 prize pool: TBA

 ## 5.3 Officials

 5.3.1 The list of officials to contact is as follows:
-* .1
-* Blackened
+* .won(.1)
-* jaZz_KCS
+* Happy
 * Anjew
-* SoScared [Honorary official]
-* Netnazgul[Honorary official]

-5.3.2 Public (#ragl), closed channels in Discord, email or forums are to be used first when inquiring for information.
+5.3.2 RAGL has its own discord, it can be found here https://discord.gg/99zBDuS Please post in the discord with any questions.
 Please, refrain from using discord personal messages unless the matter is urgent and cannot be discussed by other means.

 5.3.3 League officials reserve the rights to alter or override the rulebook at any time, including during an ongoing season.
 All players will be immediately notified if any substantial changes are made during the season.
 Any change to the rulebook after player registrations are over is duplicated via a post in this thread.